Houay Ho Dam

-The Houay Ho is a dam located in the Samakkhixay District of Attapeu Province, Laos, 160 km east of Pakse and 30 km northwest of Attapeu.
+The Houay Ho is a dam located in Samakkhixay District of Attapeu Province, Laos, 160 km east of Pakse and 30 km northwest of Attapeu.
 The project is considered the first privately financed joint venture 'build-operate-transfer' (BOT) hydropower project in Laos.
 It has installed capacity of 152.1 MW, almost all of which is exported to Thailand.

 Design

-The dam and plant design follows a format common to many dams in Laos (similar to, for example, the Nam Theun 2 Dam and the Nam Theun-Hinboun Dam), and involved an inter-catchment water transfer, between the Houay Ho River, and a small tributary of the Xe Kong River, exploiting the altitudinal difference between the two to generate power.
+The dam and plant design follow a format common to many dams in Laos (similar to, for example, the Nam Theun 2 Dam and the Nam Theun-Hinboun Dam), involving an inter-catchment water transfer, between the Houay Ho River, and a small tributary of the Xe Kong River, exploiting the altitudinal difference between the two to generate power.

 The turbine array comprises two Francis Type turbines of 75 MW each, and a single Pelton Type turbine of 2.1 MW.